dennis1611/PandemicPanic/docs/user_manual.md

 they are taken when the number of infections is still very low or when they are active for too long.

 ## Instruction
+Start the game by running the 'game.py' file in the project-folder.

 When the game is started, you'll be asked if you want to play in terminal mode or visual mode.
 Visual mode is recommended, so input a 'v' and hit enter,